Cross-border

 Heritage Architecture as an Investment Thesis

 Buildings that cannot be replaced are a structurally different asset class from buildings that can be.
-The investment implications are large.
+The investment implications are large, and most investor frameworks misprice them.

 A typical residential property is, fundamentally, replicable.
 New supply can be brought to market at known cost per square foot.
+The depreciation curve runs the conventional direction: a new build is worth less in real terms at year 30 than at year 1, before counting capex.
 Heritage architecture — pre-modern, hand-built, often legally protected — is structurally different.
 The supply is fixed.
 New supply cannot be created.
-The depreciation curve runs the wrong way: a well-maintained 18th-century stone finca appreciates over centuries, while a new build depreciates from year one.
+The depreciation curve runs the wrong way: a well-maintained 18th-century stone finca appreciates over centuries; a 16th-century Kyoto machiya is worth more, in real terms, than it was a century ago.

 The structural asymmetry

-Restoration cost, regulatory complexity, and illiquidity are real.
-Heritage assets are not for investors needing 3-year exits.
+Heritage assets are not for capital needing 3-year exits.
 They are for capital with multi-decade horizons that values both financial return and the asset itself.

 About the author